-READY RIDES Change in Services Due to Social Distancing Recommendation Ready Rides is still providing rides to patients.
-We recommend you utilize family friends and neighbors who you already have regular contact with to help provide rides if possible but we are here for you if you need us.
-A service we are adding to our registered riders is pharmacy pickups and food pantry and grocery pickups.
+Change in Services Due to Social Distancing Recommendation

+Ready Rides is still providing rides to patients.
+We recommend you utilize family friends and neighbors with whom you already have regular contact to help provide rides if possible but we are here for you if you need us.
+We have added pharmacy pickups and food pantry and grocery pickups our registered riders.
 If you have placed an order with Walmart.com or Hannaford.com we have volunteers who will pick up these orders and bring them to your door with minimal contact.
 If you are unable to order online and you are in desperate need of help with acquiring food or some necessity here are some resources.

 If you live in Barrington, Lee, Madbury, Newmarket, Northwood, Barrington, Nottingham and Strafford towns call 244-8719 and we will do our best to find a way to get you the help you need.

-What Ready Rides does during normal operations Ready Rides provides transportation at no charge for the elderly & disabled residents living in: Barrington, Durham, Lee, Madury, Newfields, Newmarket, Northwood, Nottingham and Strafford NH.
+Ready Rides provides transportation at no charge for the elderly & disabled residents living in: Barrington, Durham, Lee, Madury, Newfields, Newmarket, Northwood, Nottingham and Strafford NH.
 Rides are provided by volunteer drivers using their own vehicles.
 Accessible rides available.
 To request information about registering as a rider or becoming a volunteer driver, please email info@readyrides.org or call (603) 244-8719.
 You can find an Application for riders and a Volunteer Application on this website.
 Email or mail it to Ready Rides P.O.
 Box 272 Northwood, NH 03261.
 For other transportation options available in the region, please visit ACT's Community Transportation Directory.

 LEE FIRE & RESCUE DEPARTMENT

-20 George Bennett Road Lee, New Hampshire 03861 (P): 603.659.5411 (F): 603.659.9611
+Scott M. Nemet Fire Chief 20 George Bennett Road Lee, New Hampshire 03861 (P): 603.659.5411 (F): 603.659.9611